petepm/Slundge/lyrics.md

 Though blind
 Try to control
 One's role
-No heaven for perfect souls
+Can't be heaven with perfect souls

 ### Prechorus 1